Talhaimran03/Talhaimran03/README.md

 * 🖥️  See my portfolio at [TalhaImran03.github.io](https://talhaimran03.github.io)
 * 🔗  See my linkedin at [linkedin.com/in/Talha-Imran](https://linkedin.com/in/talha-imran-a379012a9/)
 * ✉️  You can contact me at [ImranTalha199@gmail.com](mailto:imrantalha199@gmail.com)
-* 🧠  I'm learning react, laravel, IOT
+* 🧠  I'm learning react, spring

 ### Skills